 Note: The Sources or Destinations field needs to match the universally unique identifier (UUID) of the event or alarm.
 You can use the Source Name or Destination Name field instead.

 The notification rule has been created.
-You can see it from Settings > Rules.
-See Rules Management for more information.
+You can see it from Settings > Rules > Notification Rules.
+See Notification Rules from the Orchestration Rules Page for more information.